jpotter80/jpotter.xyz/README.md

 ## Deployment

-The site is automatically deployed via GitHub Actions to Vercel when changes are pushed to the main branch.
+The site is automatically deployed via GitHub Actions to GitHub Pages when changes are pushed to the main branch.

 ## Links